SupTan85/int/README.md

 # int

-This Project is math and calculate for large data in Lua. **Waring: this module is in beta !!
-SO MANY BUG**
+This Project is math and calculate for large data in Lua. **this module is in beta!**

 why this module name is "int"? because in this module alway use integer to calculate math!